 - In 2015 around 16.1 million adults (6.7% of the population) experienced at least one major depressive episode.

-The anxiety can interfere with daily activities such as work, school and/or relationships.
-There are various types of anxiety disorders, such as generalized anxiety disorder, panic disorder, social anxiety disorder and separation anxiety disorder.
+The anxiety can interfere with daily activities such as work, school, and/or relationships.
+There are various types of anxiety disorders, such as generalized anxiety disorder, panic disorder, social anxiety disorder, and separation anxiety disorder.

-When choosing a treatment facility, it is essential to choose one that that follows an integrated care model.
+When choosing a treatment facility, it is essential to choose one that follows an integrated care model.
 In doing so, you will have the opportunity to finally get to the root of your pain.
 According to advice from the Substance Abuse and Mental Health Services Administration (SAMHSA), with integrated treatment, practitioners can address mental and substance use disorders at the same time, potentially lowering costs and creating better outcomes.

 If you suffer from anxiety and a substance use disorder, you might not understand how they interact, but you can definitely feel it.
-The tension, stress, worries and feeling of restlessness start to creep into your day; or maybe it hits you first thing when you wake.
+The tension, stress, worries, and feeling of restlessness start to creep into your day; or maybe it hits you first thing when you wake.
 You try to go about your life, but all you can think of is your anxiety.
 It can consume you if you let it but don’t be tempted to self-medicate with alcohol or drugs.

-Co-occurring anxiety can derail the best intentions for a sober life in recovery.
+Co-occurring mental health disorders can derail the best intentions for a sober life in recovery.
 Don’t let an untreated medical condition be what stands in the way of your sobriety.
 Entering a recovery program that specifically treats co-occurring disorders can give you the support and motivation you need to turn your life around.
 Reach out to a treatment center that treats both substance use and co-occurring disorders.
 You owe it to yourself and your loved ones.

 If you, or someone you know, needs help for addiction or co-occurring disorders don’t hesitate to contact us.
 We are here for you.
-At Aquila Recovery we use an integrated treatment approach to treat both substance use disorder and the co-occurring disorders.
+At Aquila Recovery we use an integrated treatment approach to treat both substance use disorder and co-occurring disorders.
 Each disorder needs its own treatment plan and our one-on-one support and small groups help identify and treat patients in a holistic way.